 There are different causes of gynecomastia; the most common is being idiopathic.
 This means that there is no identifiable cause for this condition.

 Another possible cause is the excessive subcutaneous fatty tissue in the breast.
-These fatty tissues can convert circulating testosterone into estrogen.
+These adipose tissues can convert circulating testosterone into estrogen.
 As a result, men develop breast glands.
-Weight loss can be very helpful in these situations.
+Weight loss can be beneficial in these situations.

 Also, men who are very athletic and muscular often notice cases of gynecomastia.
 This is due to the peripheral fatty tissue being less prominent in the chest.
 Thus, it reveals a slightly enlarged gland.